JohannBulls/REDISWebServices/README.md

-Here's an improved version of your README file in English, incorporating the details about running on `https://localhost:8444` and using Docker to run Redis:

 # Ticketing System with Spring Boot and Redis

 This project is a ticketing system application built with Spring Boot and Redis.
 It allows users to generate tickets and verify their validity using Redis as the data store.